From Lagos to London: Akin Afolabi’s Adventures in Motion Design.

 What’s the most exciting, exciting project you’ve ever worked on?

-I worked on a personal project last year called Wealth Tech on Behance, and it really stands out as one of my most fulfilling pieces.
+I worked on a personal project last year called Welltech on Behance, and it really stands out as one of my most fulfilling pieces.
 It was well-received, which led to new job offers and clients.
 What made it particularly exciting was how it pushed my skills to new levels.
 Even though it was personal, I set some high technical goals for myself—techniques I hadn’t even tried before.
 Achieving those made it feel especially rewarding, beyond just the positive feedback and client interest.

 What’s your favorite tech gadget?